Kit and replica cars of New Zealand: Taipan

 A small sports car originally made by Cooke Brothers using a Volkswagen floor pan.
 In 1983 Peter Clapham of Fibreglass Daytona Limited acquired the moulds.
 30 kits were made by Cooke Brothers and another 17 by Daytona.
 Six of the Daytona made cars were targa topped.
 In 1991 Daytona sold the moulds to a person from Rotorua.
 One currently is on display at Southwards Car Museum.

 Tempero

 The Tempero family started a coach-building company in 1946.
 In recent time, based at Oamaru, they have produced hand made replica Jaquar C and D-Types, XJ13 and XK180, Aston Martin DBR2, 1953 Maserati A6GCS Pinin farina Bertietta, and Ferrari 250TR and California spiders.
 Temperos also restore early model cars.

 Tom Morland Limited

 Tom Morland of Tom Morland Limited of Christchurch specialised in making various replica kit cars.
 He made a replica Pontiac Firebird body designed for a Holden HQ chassis.
 These were sold between 1978 and 1992.
 In all 83 were made.

-A De Tomaso Pantera was made from 1983 to 1990.
+A De Tomaso Pantera replica was made from 1983 to 1990.
 14 were made.
 Corvettes were made from 1986 to 1990.
 20 kits were sold.
 TWR Jaguars were made from 1987 to 1990, Porsche 944's from 1987 to 1990, and Lamborghini Countachs from 1987 to 1990.
 8 Countach kits were made.

+Trailmaker

+Cambridge Panel Works Limited of Cambridge made a four wheel drive farm utility vehicle based on a Volkswagen chassis between 1965 and 1971.
+About 100 of these were made.
+They sold for $950 in the 1960s.